SEI Fellow, Office of the CTO

 Northrop is coauthor of Software Product Lines: Practices and Patterns.
-She initiated the International Software Product Line Conference (SPLC), the SATURN Conference, and the SEI Software Architecture Educators’ Workshop, and was instrumental in establishing the International Workshop on Software Architecture (WICSA).
+She initiated the International Software Product Line Conference (SPLC), the SATURN Conference, and the SEI Software Architecture Educators’ Workshop (now called the SEI Software Engineering Workshop for Educators), and was instrumental in establishing the International Workshop on Software Architecture (WICSA).

 She is an ACM Distinguished Member and an SEI Fellow.
 She is a recipient of the Carnegie Science Award of Excellence for Information Technology, the ACM SIGPLAN Distinguished Service Award, the New York State Chancellor's Award for Excellence in Teaching, the IEEE Computer Society TCSE Software Engineering Service Award, and the SPLC Lifetime Achievement Award.

 She completed her undergraduate education at LeMoyne College and her graduate education at the State University College of New York at Brockport, Rochester Institute of Technology, and the University of Rochester.